Anthony Fauci Says White House Coronavirus Press Briefings Are ‘Really Draining’

 Although the White House has been eyeing a May 1 date for easing restrictions, Fauci says that date is “a bit overly optimistic” for many areas, which are just now seeing the outbreak begin to intensify.

-Once the economy does begin to re-open, it will likely be in segments, with areas that have tackled their outbreaks earlier and are beginning to see a major flattening of the curve likely to open first.
+Once the economy does begin to reopen, it will likely be in segments, with areas that have tackled their outbreaks earlier and are beginning to see a major flattening of the curve likely to open first.

-Fauci says that once the country does re-open, there will be new cases, so having a reliable test is key.
+Fauci says that once the country does reopen, there will be new cases, so having a reliable test is key.

 “I’ll guarantee you, once you start pulling back there will be infections.
 It’s how you deal with the infections that’s going count,” Fauci said.

-He warns that those who get infected will need to be isolated from the community or you could see spots of the virus re-emerging.
+He warns that those who get infected will need to be isolated from the community or you could see spots of the virus reemerge.
 While it isn’t a certainty, he predicts that the United States could see a second wave of the disease in September, October, or November.

-But, he said, at that point the country may be better poised to tackle an outbreak.
+But, he said, at that point, the country may be better poised to tackle an outbreak.